-Already before 2020 some providers of career fairs found the way into the virtual space.
+Already before 2020, some providers of career fairs found their way into the virtual space.
 But it is also clear that in 2021 many big events will still be taking place LIVE virtually.
-From an organizer’s perspective it is important to brief the companies well for such an appearance, but also to give the applicants the possibility of a good preparation and last but not least design a virtual event where everyone also finds their way around well!
+From an organizer’s perspective, it is important to brief the companies well for such an appearance, but also to give the applicants the possibility of good preparation and last but not least design a virtual event where everyone also finds their way around well!

 At career fairs one can usually find different formats that help facilitate networking and the exchange of information between companies and potential applicants, such as for example:

 - One-on-one conversations (e.g. about career planning or individual support options)

 - Talks (e.g. application formalities for certain companies )

 - Round tables, panels (e.g. with company representatives discussing the benefits of their organisations)

 - Workshops and services like for example CV checks, free application photoshoots, and application- or assessment centre training are offered

 Even though not everyone would call themselves a virtual enthusiast like I tend to describe myself, we know that the virtual space offers a lot of possibilities.
 However, we do not make full use of them.

 For employer branding and recruiting, virtual career fairs are a contemporary method of getting in contact with potential employees.
 In 2020 it became clear that, in contrast to traditional physical career fairs, the virtual form can also reach so-called “latent job seekers”.
 Latent job seekers are often well-qualified workers who have a “good” job, but who might be open to changing jobs.
 These are people who would not actively go to a physical event, but consider a virtual career fair – also because of the possible anonymity of the virtual space (depending on the platform, of course).